The Art Law Review: Australia

-For a gift of property (such as an artwork) to be deductible, the property must be valued by the Australian Taxation Office at over A$5,000.
-If the property was purchased less than 12 months prior to the gift, the tax deduction would be calculated as the lesser of the market value of the property on the day the gift is made and the amount paid by the donor for the property.
-If the property was purchased more than 12 months prior to the gift, the tax deduction will be the value of the property at the time of the gift, as determined by the Australian Taxation Office.
+For a gift of property (such as an artwork) to be deductible, the property must either be purchased less than 12 months prior to the gift, or valued by the Australian Taxation Office at over A$5,000.
+If the property was purchased less than 12 months prior to the gift, the tax deduction would be calculated as the lesser of the market value of the property on the day the gift is made and the amount paid by the donor for the property.77 If the property has been valued by the Australian Taxation Office at over A$5,000, the tax deduction will be the value of the property at the time of the gift, as determined by the Australian Taxation Office.78

 The Cultural Gifts Program is another means of using the tax system to encourage people to donate cultural property to public institutions.
-Public collecting institutions must apply to participate in the Cultural Gifts Program.
-Where a gift is made to a participating public collecting institution, the donor receives a tax deduction of the market value of the gift, which can be spread across five income years.
-The donation is also exempt from capital gains tax.67
+To participate in the Program, public collecting institutions must be endorsed by the Australian Taxation Office as a deductible gift recipient, with two exceptions – the Australiana Fund and Artbank.79 Where a gift is made to a participating public collecting institution and the gift is included in the institution's permanent collection, the donor receives a tax deduction of the market value of the gift, which can be spread across five income years.
+The donation is also exempt from capital gains tax.80

-Gifts donated under a will or by executors of deceased estates do not receive the tax benefits under the Cultural Gifts Program; such gifts are not tax deductible.68 Nevertheless, large bequests have been made to public galleries; in October 2020 the Queensland Art Gallery received an A$35 million bequest.69
+Gifts donated under a will or by executors of deceased estates do not receive the tax benefits under the Cultural Gifts Program; these gifts are not tax deductible.81 Nevertheless, large bequests have been made to public galleries; in October 2020 the Queensland Art Gallery received an A$35 million bequest.82

 Outlook and conclusions